hastexo/tutor-contrib-openstack/README.md

 Other variables can only be set for a *cluster template,* and will thus apply only if you run `tutor openstack create-template`:

+* `OPENSTACK_TEMPLATE_KEYPAIR`: The default keypair to configure with your template.
+If unset, no keypair reference will be set on the template, and you would set the keypair with `OPENSTACK_KEYPAIR`.
 * `OPENSTACK_KUBERNETES_VERSION`: The Kubernetes version to deploy.
 If unset, this will configure the template to deploy whatever Kubernetes release is the default for your version of OpenStack